dornabdi/Credit_Risk_Analysis/README.md

 ## Summary and Recommendations
-While the precision level was the same for all six machine learning models.
+The precision level was the same for all six machine learning models (.99).
+This means that the TP/TP+FP is the same for all algorithms.
+Therefore, I have based my recommendation on the other two metrics of machine leaerning models: accuracy scores and recall levels.

 The two models with the highest balanced accuracy scores and recall levels are the last two: Random Forest Classifier and Easy Ensemble Classifier.
-Ultimatley, I would recommend the Easy Ensemble Classifier because it had an Balanced Accuracy Score of 93.2% and a Recall of 94%, making it the most reliable algorithm for Credit Risk.
+Ultimatley, I would recommend the Easy Ensemble Classifier because it had an Balanced Accuracy Score of 93.2% and a Recall of 94%.
+I recommend that we use this algorithm to predict Credit Risk.